egoodman92/electron_microscopy/localization/README.md

 ### Prerequisites

-Detection of nanocrystal active sites on an oxidized palladium aluminum catalyst:
+Detection of nanocrystal active sites on an oxidized palladium silica catalyst - note the change in magnification halfway through the gif:

 <p align="center">
   <img width="450" height="450" src=PdO_on_SiO2.gif>